 What is a Hunt Team?

-At a high level, it is an on-going, proactive approach to looking for, finding and stopping a cyber-intrusion.
+At a high level, using a Cyber Hunt Team is an on-going, proactive approach to looking for, finding and stopping a cyber-intrusion.

 You’ve seen the statistics, it takes minutes for the hacker to get in your network but this is after they have been performing weeks, or even months of reconnaissance, privilege escalation and the myriad steps to ‘owning your data’ — undetected.
 Quite often, the hacker is discovered late in the game when law enforcement contacts a company to see if they are aware that they are being hacked, when a customer contacts a company because their information was found on the internet, or when a bank realizes that a recurring theme in fraudulent bank charges has led them to your company.
 None of which is a good plan for protecting your data.